 Beautiful Dudh Koshi River Everest Base Camp Trek

-Trekking for about an hour, we reached Chumoa where you need to obtain a mandatory Trekkers’ Information Management Systems (TIMS card).
-The guy working at TIMS office was very friendly and he suggested us to stay at his lodge as it already started getting darker.
+After trekking for about an hour, we reached Chumoa where you need to obtain a mandatory Trekkers’ Information Management Systems (TIMS card).
+The guy working at the TIMS office was very friendly and he suggested we to stay at his lodge as it already started getting darker.

 If you need more info you can refer to Trekker’s Information Management System website.